Murfreesboro, Tennessee: Geography

 City Center was built by Joe Swanson, a major developer in the area.

-According to the United States Census Bureau, the city has a total area of 39.2 sqmi, of which 0.2 sqmi of it (0.54%) is covered by water.
-As of 2013, though, the city reported its total area as 55.94 sqmi.
+According to the United States Census Bureau, the city has a total area of 39.2 sqmi, of which 0.2 sqmi, or 0.54%, is covered by water.
+As of 2013, however, the city reported its total area as 55.94 sqmi.

 Murfreesboro is the geographic center of the state of Tennessee.
 A stone monument marks the official site on Old Lascassas Pike, about 0.5 mi north of MTSU.

 The West Fork of the Stones River flows through Murfreesboro.
 A walking trail, the Greenway, parallels the river for several miles.
 A smaller waterway, Lytle Creek, flows through downtown, including historic Cannonsburgh Village.
-Parts of the 19 mi long creek suffer from pollution due to the urban environment and its use as a storm-water runoff.
+Parts of the 19 mi creek suffer from pollution due to the urban environment and its use as a storm-water runoff.

 Murfreesboro is home to a number of natural and man-made lakes, plus several small wetlands, including Todd's Lake and the Murfree Spring wetland area.

-Murfreesboro has been in the path of destructive tornados several times.
-On April 10, 2009, a low-end EF4 tornado with estimated windspeeds up to 170 miles per hour struck the fringes of Murfreesboro.
+Murfreesboro has been in the path of destructive tornadoes several times.
+On April 10, 2009, a low-end EF4 tornado with estimated wind speeds up to 170 mph struck the fringes of Murfreesboro.
 As a result, two people were killed and 41 others injured; 117 homes were totally destroyed, and 292 had major damage.
 The tornado is estimated to have caused over $40 million in damage.

 Climate

 Being in the Sun Belt, Murfreesboro's climate is humid subtropical (Cfa) under the Köppen system, with mild winters and hot, humid summers.
-Under the Trewartha system, it is an oceanic (Do) climate due to five months of winter chill (monthly means below 50 F); however, Murfreesboro is close to being humid subtropical (Cf) even under Trewartha (March falls 0.9 F short of the threshold), supported by the fact that subtropical plants like Southern magnolia trees and the occasional dwarf palmetto and needle palm shrubs can thrive long-term there but struggle much further north.
+Under the Trewartha system, it is an oceanic (Do) climate due to five months of winter chill (having monthly means below 50 F); however, Murfreesboro is close to being humid subtropical (Cf) even under Trewartha (March falls 0.9 F short of the threshold), supported by the fact that subtropical plants like southern magnolia trees and the occasional dwarf palmetto and needle palm shrubs can thrive long-term there but struggle much further north.
 The hardiness zone is 7.
 Temperatures range from a record low of -19 F on January 26, 1940, to a record high of 109 F on August 16, 1954.
 Precipitation is abundant year-round without any major difference, but there is still slight variation.
 The wet season runs from February through July, reaching its peak in June with 144 mm of rain.
 The dry season runs from August through January with a September low of 88 mm and a secondary December peak of 141 mm.
+Snowfall rarely exceeds 8/10 inches.